DragonflyRobotics/DeepShift-Project-Documentation-Fork/docs/README.md

 ### Data
-The data is the most crucial element as the entire intelligence works around it.
-That is why the AI needs to process it and provide reasonable assumptions.
-There is another condition, however: the algorithm, in its finished state, MUST be strictly Python code.
-This means no pre-trained models or presets.
-It must find its data and process it unsupervised.
+The data is the most crucial element of the algorithm as the entire intelligence is built around it.
+That is why the AI needs to process it thoroughly and provide reasonable assumptions based off of that data.
+But, there is another condition: our algorithm, in its finished state, MUST be strictly Python code.
+That means no pre-trained models or presets.
+It must find its data and process it completly unsupervised.
 Although this architecture seems hard-coded in the present state, as more functionality is added, it will be more intelligent and decisive.
 Here, the data will assume the following structure:

 ```
 Object -> Common Associated Verbs, Synonyms, Events, Timestamps of usage, Nearby Objects, etc.
 ```

 This is the "Who, What, When, Where, Why, How" of the data.
 This data can later be filtered and called upon when inferences are needed.
 To get here, however, the data must first be extracted from a single image.
-Since no pre-trained models are allowed, here is the process to follow:
+Since no pre-trained models are allowed, here is the process that the algorithm follows:

 ```
 1. K-Means Clustering(find key objects in the image) -> Discriminator for integrity check(see if clustering was performed well)